akinayturan/akinayturan/README.md

 ### Hi, I am a [Software & Web Developer](https://akin.ayturan.com/)

-I have rich experience in web site design, building and customization.
+I have rich experience in web site building, design and customization.
 Good at Wordpress, Laravel, React.
-Plesk, WHM/Cpanel, CWP server management and all web site setup process, google drive and whm cloud backup.
+Plesk, WHM/Cpanel, CWP server management and all web site setup with backup process.
 Also design control and layout with HTML, CSS to all platform.

 I love to talk with you about our unique.

 * * * * *

 Resume
 ------